cobalthq/cobalt-product-public-docs/content/en/Integrations/_index.md

 The beta program consists of the following stages:

-1. **Discovery**: We'll contact you to gather additional details and requirements We’ll also provide a timeline for the activation.
+1. **Discovery**: We'll contact you to gather additional details and requirements We'll also provide a timeline for the activation.
 1. **Configuration**: Our team will configure the integration to your specifications.
 1. **Onboarding**: We'll schedule a call with you to demo the integration, address any questions, and guide you through the authentication and activation.
 1. **Support**: Throughout your pentest, our Integrations team will be available to support you via email, Slack, or meetings as needed.